 Is there a monetary award?

 Golden and Silver Awards receive plaques, and honorable mentions receive certificates.
 There is no monetary award at this time.

 Do projects have to have gone live within the last three years?

 Projects must have been deployed within the last three years.
 In other words, they shouldn’t be old projects – deployed more than three years ago – and they aren’t eligible if they haven’t launched by the time the application is submitted.

-Is there a difference between applying for an award and applying to present at the UC Computing Services Conference (UCCSC)?
+Is there a difference between applying for an award and applying to present at the UCTech Conference?

 These are separate submissions and you can apply to just one or both.
-Sautter awards are announced at the UCCSC, and usually Sautter award winners are given an opportunity to provide some overview of their project at the UCCSC, if they aren’t already giving a full presentation about that particular project.
+Sautter awards are announced at the UCTech Conference, and usually Sautter award winners are given an opportunity to provide some overview of their project at the conference, if they aren’t already giving a full presentation about that particular project.